Learn - Recipes

 Swiping a recipe row to the left also offers two more actions:

-Deleting a recipe from inside it asks first: a dialog reads “Delete “[recipe]”?
-This cannot be undone.” with a Delete recipe button.
-Either way, a deleted recipe is gone for good, so archive a recipe you might want later instead of deleting it.
+Deleting from inside the recipe asks first: the dialog reads Delete "Weeknight pasta"?
+This cannot be undone. with a Delete recipe button.
+Either way a deleted recipe is gone for good, so archive a recipe you might want later.

 How cost to make works